 (c) Examination of records; audit.
-The mayor and council or any person authorized in writing by the mayor and council may examine the books, papers, records, financial reports, equipment and other facilities of any licensee for the sale of the alcoholic beverages by the drink and any licensee liable for the tax in order to verify the accuracy of any return made or, if no return is made by the licensee, to ascertain and determine the amount required to be paid.
+The mayor and council, City Administrator, City Clerk, or any person authorized in writing by the mayor and council may examine the books, papers, records, financial reports, equipment and other facilities of any licensee for the sale of the alcoholic beverages by the drink and any licensee liable for the tax in order to verify the accuracy of any return made or, if no return is made by the licensee, to ascertain and determine the amount required to be paid.

 (d) Authority to require reports; contents.
 In the administration of this division, the mayor and council may require the filing of reports by any person or class of persons having possession or custody of information relating to purchases which are subject to the tax.
 Reports shall be filed with the mayor and council when required by the mayor and council and shall set forth the purchase price for each purpose, the date of purchase and such other information as the mayor and council may require.

-(Ord. of 9-7-1999, § 1(4-330))

-Cross reference(s)—Administration, ch.
-2.

 Sec.
 6-419.
 Violations.